New hedge funds bask in Exxon's climate spotlight

 Representatives for Ubben did not immediately comment for this article.

-A spokesman for Penner referred to his statement at Wednesday's annual meeting in which he said the firm has "learned that change can happen anywhere.
+A spokesman for Engine No. 1 referred to Penner's statement at Wednesday's annual meeting in which he said the firm has "learned that change can happen anywhere.
 It will always be a long shot, but it will always be worth it."

 In a statement on its website on Wednesday a top Exxon investor BlackRock Inc said it backed three of the four dissident nominees.